Structural and Thermodynamic Properties of Hard-Sphere Fluids

 where

-A label ``sp'' has been introduced motivated by the simplicity of Eq.\ \eqref{17} when expressed in terms of surplus quantities.\cite{SYHOO14,S16,SYHO17,HSY20} Note that the effective \emph{rescaled} packing fraction is just the rescaled packing fraction of the mixture divided by $\lambda$.
+A label ``sp'' has been introduced motivated by the simplicity of Eq.\ \eqref{17} when expressed in terms of surplus quantities.\cite{SYHOO14,S16,SYHO17,HSY20} Note that the effective \emph{rescaled} packing fraction of the single-component fluid is just the rescaled packing fraction of the mixture divided by $\lambda$.

 The inequalities\cite{OL12} $\mth\geq \mt^2\geq \mt\geq 1$ imply $\lambda\geq 1\geq\omega$, so that $\eta\geq\eff$ but $\Delta a_\spl(\eta)\leq \Delta a_\pure(\eff)$.
 In terms of the second and third virial coefficients, the parameters $\lambda$ and $\omega$ can be expressed as